ginapult/ginapult.github.io/markdown.md

 * This page has a good explanation of markdown: https://guides.github.com/features/mastering-markdown/
 * This section of the page has a list of the markdowns that's useful: https://guides.github.com/features/mastering-markdown/#syntax

+**Questions I'm left with today:**
+- curious that emojis, spaces between paragraphs, and auto url links don't seem to be working when translating to html